SINTEF/Muscade.jl/docs/src/index.md

 ```

 !!! info
-    `Muscade.jl` is under development.
-New solvers will be added.
+    `Muscade.jl` is under development:
+    - Functionality
+    - Testing
+    - Documentation
+    - Performonance
+    are all work in progress, and APIs may still evolve.

 # [Purpose](@id purpose)